-You will require this licence if you intend to operate a radiocommunications apparatus.
-This licence is required for both receiving and the transmission of data.
+You will need this licence if you intend to operate a radiocommunications apparatus which receives and / or transmits data.

 You can apply for an apparatus licence in each of the following categories of transmitter licences:

 - land mobile

 - maritime ship station

 You can also apply for an apparatus licence in each of the following categories of receiver licences:

 Generally, all radio transmitters require a licence, however there are some exemptions, including 27MHz handphones, some remote television controls, garage door opening devices and some small boats onboard radio systems.

 You will also be required to apply to upgrade your apparatus licence to a spectrum licence if your apparatus licence authorises the operation of a radiocommunications device either: